nevanscott/uxui0818/_homework/5-startup-matchmaker.md

 ### Getting Started

 My advice: start by drawing diagrams of the homepage, then proceed from the top of the page down.
+Finish out the homepage first before moving on to the other pages.

 ### Fonts